arins/voc-to-mqtt/README.md

 this is only tested under ubuntu server

-1. clone this repo to any location you prefer
+1. clone this repo to any location you prefer (/opt/voc-to-mqtt if you plan to use systemd)

 ```bash
 git clone https://github.com/arins/voc-to-mqtt.git